Does food affect your motivation or level of productivity? Let’s explore motivation and food.

 Here is a short list of foods that have the power to keep you motivated.

-(Compare your mental list to these foods; any overlap?)
+(Compare your mental list of food you ate today to these foods just mentioned; any overlap?)

 Message: Energy gained from eating fats is good energy.